Graeme Clark (doctor): Development of multi-channel cochlear implants

 After successfully completing the surgery in 1978, with his post-doctoral colleague, Yit Chow Tong, Clark discovered how multi-channel electrical stimulation of the brain could reproduce frequency and intensity as pitch and loudness in severely-to-profoundly deaf adults who originally had hearing before going deaf.
 Electrical stimulation at low rates (50 pulses/sec) was perceived as a pitch of the same frequency, but at rates above 200 pulses/sec, what was heard was poorly discriminated and a much higher pitch.
 This discovery established that the timing of electrical stimuli was important for low pitch when this had been difficult to determine with sound.
 But discrimination of pitch up to 4000 Hz is required for speech understanding, so Clark emphasized early in the development of his cochlear implant that "place coding through multi-channel stimulation" would have to be used for the important mid-to-high speech frequencies.
 Clark and Tong next discovered that place of stimulation was experienced as timbre, but without a strong pitch sensation.
 The patient could identify separate sensations according to the site of stimulation in the cochlea.

 At the end of 1978, Clark and Tong made the discovery that the speech processing strategy coded the second formant as place of stimulation along the cochlear array, the amplitude of the second formant as current level, and the voicing frequency as pulse rate across the formant channels.

 in December 1978, Clark arranged that his audiologist present open-set words to his first patient, who was able to identify several correctly.

 As a result, Clark went on to operate on a second patient who had been deaf for 17 years.
 He was able to show that the speech coding strategy was not unique to one person's brain response patterns, and that the memory for speech sounds could persist for many years after the person became deaf.

-In 1982 Clark supervised the initial clinical studies mandated by the Food and Drug Administration (FDA) and in 1985, after a world trial, the FDA granted approval for his multi-channel cochlear implant for adults 18 and over who had hearing before going deaf.
-It thus became the first multi-channel cochlear system to be approved as safe and effective by any health regulatory body for giving speech understanding, both with lip reading and for electrical stimulation alone in people who had hearing before going deaf.
-After a detailed analysis of results the FDA announced in 1990 that the 22-channel cochlear implant was safe and effective for deaf children from two to 17 years of age in understanding speech both with and without lip-reading.
+In 1982, Clark supervised clinical studies required by the U.S. Food and Drug Administration (FDA).
+In 1985, following a global trial, the FDA approved his multi-channel cochlear implant for adults aged 18 and over who had hearing before becoming deaf.
+It became the first multi-channel cochlear system approved as safe and effective for speech understanding through both electrical stimulation and lip reading.
+In 1990, the FDA extended approval for a 22-channel cochlear implant for children aged 2 to 17.